ibLeDy/2020-calendar-f1/README.md

 # [WIP] F1 Calendar for the 2020 Season

-ONLY RACE DAYS AND NO START/END TIME ATM
+ONLY RACE DAYS AND NO END TIME

 ## Usage